Sattagydia: People

 Representatives of Sattagydia are depicted as delegates bringing gifts to the king on the Apadana staircases, and as throne/ dais bearers on the Tripylon and Hall of One Hundred Columns reliefs at Persepolis.
 The representatives of Sattagydia are characterized by their loincloths, sandals, and exposed upper body, which distinguish them from the representatives of other eastern provinces such as Bactria and Arachosia.
+One Sattagydian (sa-da-ku-iš) is known to have been in charge of distribution of agricultural product in Shiraz, the region and its people are otherwise sparsely mentioned.